sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 Setup
 =====

-On my personal QEMU/KVM based virtual machine on an Intel i7 host machine running Ubuntu 18.04, I measure runtime and consumed system memory while running various realistic workloads with several configurations.
+On a QEMU/KVM based virtual machine hosted by an Intel i7 host machine running Ubuntu 18.04, I measure runtime and consumed system memory while running various realistic workloads with several configurations.
 I use 13 and 12 workloads in PARSEC3 [3]_ and SPLASH-2X [4]_ benchmark suites, respectively.
-I personally use another wrapper scripts [5]_ for setup and run of the workloads.
+I use another wrapper scripts [5]_ for convenient setup and run of the workloads.
-On top of this patchset, we also applied the DAMON-based operation schemes patchset [6]_ for this evaluation.

 Measurement
 -----------